astraaxd/Skivi/README.md

 # WARNING!
+Skivi is currently patched as of ChromeOS 132.0!
-This will work horribly in ChromeOS 100-ish and above, so if you want to check just open Settings, About ChromeOS, and it will say.
+This will work bad in ChromeOS 100-ish and above, so if you want to check just open Settings, About ChromeOS, and it will say.
 If you are below 100-ish, you SHOULD be fine.
 We are currently working on a fix for ChromeOS 100 and above.
 If you are using ChromeOS above 100-ish, proceed with caution.